process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 - On the **Build** tab, click on **More** > **Build Binary Package**
 <p align="center"><img title="Build Binary Package" src="./doc/r-studio-binary-build.png" alt="Build Binary Package"></p>

-- Go to the folder where the project is checkout.
+- Go to the parent folder of the project.
 You should find a file named like `bpmnVisualization_X.Y.Z.tgz`.
 - Fill all the fields of this [web form](https://xmpalantir.wu.ac.at/cransubmit/), and load `bpmnVisualization_X.Y.Z.tgz` file.
 - Submit
 <p align="center"><img title="Submitting to CRAN" src="./doc/cran-submitting.png" alt="Submitting to CRAN"></p>